What Is a Bank Statement? What It Is, Why It’s Important, & How to Get One

 - No tax returns required: No need to bring tax returns or undergo a traditional income verification process.

 - Streamlined income verification: Deposits to your bank account serve as direct proof of your monthly income, making the qualification process more straightforward for self-employed borrowers.
+This allows for greater income visibility — for people who take legitimate deductions.

 - Simple documentation process: Business owners can easily obtain up to two years of bank statements, and if you prepare P&L statements, a certified public accountant will review your financials as required by the lender.